gohugoio/hugo/content/contribute/documentation.md

 draft: false
 aliases: [/contribute/docs/]
 toc: true
-wip: true
 ---

 Documentation is a critical component of any open-source project.
-The Hugo docs were completely reworked for the release of v0.19, but there is always room for improvement.
+The Hugo docs were completely reworked for the release of v0.20, but there is always room for improvement.

 ## Create Your Fork

 It's best to make changes to the Hugo docs on your local machine to check for consistent visual styling.
-Make sure you've created a fork of Hugo on GitHub and cloned the repository locally on your computer.
+Make sure you've created a fork of Hugo on GitHub and cloned the repository locally on your machine.
 For more information, you can use the [GitHub docs for "forking"][ghforking] or see [Hugo's extensive development contribution guide][hugodev].

 You can then create a separate branch for your additions.
 Note that you can choose a different descriptive branch name that best fits the type of content.
 The following is an example of a branch name you might use for adding a new website to the showcase: